TNL-Project/TNL/Documentation/UsersGuide/NDArrays/ug_NDArrays.md

 \include NDArrayExample_HalfStaticArray.out

-## Sliced dynamic N-dimensional array

-The \ref TNL::Containers::SlicedNDArray allows to create _sliced_ N-dimensional arrays.
-The idea of slicing is that one particular axis is not indexed contiguously, but after a given number of elements the indexing continues with the other dimensions.
-The slicing is specified using the \ref TNL::Containers::SliceInfo class which is specified in the template parameters of `SlicedNDArray` after `Permutation`.

-In the following example, we create a two-dimensional array with a static number of rows (3), dynamic number of columns (10), and slicing size of 4 along the 1-axis.
-Hence, the array is divided into 3 slices, each containing 4 columns (the allocated size of the array is aligned to 12 columns).

-\includelineno NDArrayExample_SlicedArray.cpp

-Output:

-\include NDArrayExample_SlicedArray.out

-Notice how the numbering goes to the second row (starting with the value 10) after numbering 4 elements of the first row, then to the third row (starting with the value 20) after numbering 4 elements of the second row, and back to the first row (starting with the value 4) after numbering 4 elements of the last row.
-Compare the output with the previous example using a non-sliced array with the same sizes.

 ## Distributed N-dimensional array

 \ref TNL::Containers::DistributedNDArray "DistributedNDArray" extends \ref TNL::Containers::NDArray "NDArray" in a similar way that \ref TNL::Containers::DistributedArray "DistributedArray" extends \ref TNL::Containers::Array "Array".